morten-olsen/github-backup/README.md

-# Simple Github Backup
+# Simple GitHub Backup

-A simple Github backup image, which will fetch a mirror backup of all repos the user is associated with from Github
+A simple GitHub backup image, which will fetch a mirror backup of all repos the user is associated with from GitHub

 ## Usage
 ```